ron-t/Swish/validation-documentation.md

 - One row per student.
 - Two columns per question.
 Total number of columns is: 1 + (numQuestions * 2)

-\
-\
-\
-Ron TODO: [Before writing the CSV to JSON conversion] Add column to CSV for "description".
-This will mean:
-- [ ] Changes to the JSON QA file format to match.
-- [ ] Changes to the (back-end) quiz creation logic: where the description text is pulled from.
-- [ ] CSV validation rules to match: total column count now 2 + (numQuestions * 2).

 ### Q&A file processing and validation
 - [ ] Determine file size limit.